-0434 MTH 11:30-1:40pm ONLINE Turrigiano, V 6/14-8/5 Online course.
-All instruction will be provided via the internet through the college learning management system Canvas and Zoom software.
-Meets online weekly on Mon and Thurs 11:30am-1:40pm for live lecture.
+MTH 4:25-6:30pm ONLINE Turrigiano, V 6/13-8/4 Online course.
+All instruction will be provided via the internet through the college learning management system CANVAS and Zoom software.
+Meets online weekly on Mon and Thurs 4:25pm-6:30 pm for live lecture.
 Access to a computer with audio and video capability is required.

-Go to www.losmedanos.edu/onlineclasses for course access information. this course may use proctoring software for testing.
+Go to www.losmedanos.edu/onlineclasses for course access information.
+This course may use proctoring software for testing.
+Per equivelency agreement, this course meets the requirement for N205 at Contra Costa College.